 Broad Range of General Liability Protection

-- Bodily Injury, including the cost of care, the loss of services, and the restitution for any death that results from injury
+- Bodily Injury, including the cost of care, the loss of services, and the restitution for any death that results from injury.

-- Property Damage coverage for the physical damage to property of others or the loss of use of that property
+- Property Damage coverage for the physical damage to the property of others or the loss of use of that property

-- Products Liability is a more specialized product liability insurance that protects your company against lawsuits from product-related injury or accidents
+- Products Liability is a more specialized product liability insurance that protects your company against lawsuits from product-related injury or accidents.

 Contractual Liability extends to any liability you may assume by entering into a variety of contracts

-- Other coverage includes: Reasonable Use of Force; Borrowed Equipment; Liquor Liability; Non-Owned Vehicles (such as aircraft and watercraft); Fire, Lightning or Explosion Damage; Water Damage Liability Protection; Legal Defense Costs; Medical Payments; Personal Injury; Advertising Injury; and specialized liability protection for specific business types
+- Other coverage includes Reasonable Use of Force; Borrowed Equipment; Liquor Liability; Non-Owned Vehicles (such as aircraft and watercraft); Fire, Lightning, or Explosion Damage; Water Damage Liability Protection; Legal Defense Costs; Medical Payments; Personal Injury; Advertising Injury; and specialized liability protection for specific business types.